cmda-minor-web-cases/bubble-machine-2122/README.md

 Social media companies are secretive about the inner workings of their products.
 No one knows exactly how the algorithms work.
 Researchers at Responsible IT have studied recommendation algorithms and developed a working model and software tools to mimic how they work.
 This project makes these models available and usable for the public.

-Social media companies are secretive about the inner workings of their products.
-No one knows exactly how the algorithms work.
-Researchers at Responsible IT have studied recommendation algorithms and developed a working model and software tools to mimic how they work.
-This project makes these models available and usable for the public.

 ## Opdrachtgever
 Lectoraat Responsible IT @ HvA
 Product Owner: Yuri Westplat